gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 ivan watch
 ```

 The CLI assumes that you have placed the source code within a folder simply named *src* at the project root.
 Otherwise, use the **--src** flag.
+More options found at [npmjs.org](https://npmjs.org/package/@gustavgb/ivan).